faisaltheparttimecoder/mock-data/README.md

 # Examples

 For examples how to use the tool, please check out the [wiki](https://github.com/pivotal-legacy/mock-data/wiki) page for categories like

+* Look here on how the [database connection](https://github.com/pivotal-legacy/mock-data/wiki/Connecting-to-Database) works
+* Read this section on how the subcommand [custom](https://github.com/pivotal-legacy/mock-data/wiki/Sub-command:-Custom) works
+* Read this section on how the subcommand [database](https://github.com/pivotal-legacy/mock-data/wiki/Sub-command:-Database) works
+* Read this section on how the subcommand [schema](https://github.com/pivotal-legacy/mock-data/wiki/Sub-command:-Schema) works
+* Read this section on how the subcommand [tables](https://github.com/pivotal-legacy/mock-data/wiki/Sub-command:-Tables) works

 # Known Issues